-EVA: I have to say, Melinda, that we may finally be on the same page when it comes to Eiji.
+EVA: I have to say, MJ, that we may finally be on the same page when it comes to Eiji.
 In volume eight, he finally becomes a true supporting character.
 Your description of him as creating a domestic comfort zone fits beautifully because I’m not seeing him as becoming an equal to Ash, or even really becoming a part of Ash’s war against Golzine or Arthur.
 At least not yet.
 Instead, he’s becoming a maternal figure: making a home for Ash, comforting him, listening to him cry out in his sleep.
 He’s giving Ash a reason to want to stay alive for the first time — or I should say that he’s giving Ash a reason to stay alive that for the first time seems worthy.
 No, I don’t think Eiji is “all tree stump, all the time” anymore.
 But we won’t find out until volume ten if he stays interesting or if he fades into the background again.

 KHURSTEN: I’ve always been a firm believer that there’s always something interesting about Eiji even if he takes a passive role.
 As a character, he felt as a good contrast.
 The dialogue at the end of volume 8, before he hears about Ash fighting it out with Arthur, is a reminder of the different worlds they are in.
 He did take a rather domestic (and I might agree that it was rather hilarious) role in these past few volumes but even if he was shoving tofu down Ash’s life, the beautiful contrast of their lives and still the deepening friendship between them is just a lovely read.
 I may not be flipping tables here but I love how we’re seeing the subtle and maybe even unconscious pieces of Ash’s emotions.
 Of course, we owe all of this to Eiji.